ChaseD13/UI-lab-capture/LOG.md

 - Added structure to support the Primary/Secondary system for capturing video
 - Added the ability to access the amplitude from the labjack in a stream
 - Added a Start/Stop experiment button for better control

+### 6/5
+- corrected functionality for the start/stop buttons
+  - they now tart and stop the experiment properly
+- Hz is now back to an entry.
+The experiment should have a set hz once the scientist hits start